 The method used to determine the duration of the outage for each failure modes has not been sighted.
 It is noted that a Functional & Common Mode Assessment Workshop was held on Wednesday 4 February 2009; however no details have been provided to us.

 For the maintenance activities on Awoonga Dam, the Report for Awoonga Dam - Dam Maintenance Requirements and Effect on Reliability of Supply (GHD, May 2010) details the refurbishment and maintenance requirements, their durations and whether the works require the pump station to be offline.
-However, this does not specify how the outage durations were determined.
+A number of maintenance activities on Awoonga Dam were identified and the likely duration of the required outage to complete the refurbishment/replacement of particular assets tabulated against the maintenance activity.